sepidehshahi/c2lc-open-repository/content/resources-and-links/organizations/_index.md

 title: Organizations
 ---

-This page will include a list of organizations, groups and communities that work in the filed of accessible coding education.
+This page will include a list of organizations, groups and communities that work in the field of accessible coding education.

 {{% ticks %}}
 * [Bridges Canada](https://www.bridges-canada.com/)